MILITARY & VETERANS PROGRAMS

-Battleship USS Iowa is known to the public as a museum, but it is much more than that.
+Battleship USS IOWA is known to the public as a museum, but it is much more than that.
 The ship is natural platform for veterans and patriotic civilians to come together as a community.
-The comradery nourished and built provides an incredible support network to all involved.
+The camaraderie nourished and built provides an incredible support network to all involved.
 The three pillars of veterans programs and services aboard the museum focus on honor, community, and prosperity.

 Honor ~ Prosperity ~ Community

 Health, Physical, Social & Mental Wellness, Housing, Education, Employment and Workforce Development, Financial, Legal, Spiritual & Faith-Based, Food Security, Demographic Specific (e.g Women’s, LGBTQ), General Support.

 Events & Programs

 Memorial Day, LA Fleet Week, Veterans Day, Active & Reserve Ceremonies, Job Fairs.

 Veteran Peer access network